drazdra/UNN/README.md

 That is exactly because of those *other traits* that other attention heads mingled in.

 Those traits were much more prominent than "snow", because these words way more often end up followed by a comma or an english auxiliary verb.
 And that's exactly how it works.
 Not by abstract "idea" closeness, but by the *statistical* distribution.
-So, even a new line right after two words becomes a much more probable option than the "snow", which is nowhere to be found.
+Even a new line right after two words becomes a much more probable option than the "snow", which is nowhere to be found.
 Weird as it is, traits of the "comma" were already embedded in "white" and "hare".
 And they were more refined - stronger than the "snow" traits :).

 But what about "snow"?
 Are the traits of that cloud even there, as i explained, or was i wrong?
 Are they encoded in the token patterns?
 To test this, let's nudge our neural network to produce a *surface* token.
 To achieve that, we just add the word "upon".
 "Upon" is almost always followed by some surface in the text, so it should work well.
 But which surface will we get?
 Grass?
 Floor?
 Asphalt?
 Clouds?
 Let's see: